-The objective of this paper is to describe the protocol of a quasi-experimental ecologic study with a municipal group and multiple time-series design.
-We will evaluate the effectiveness of a community level intervention across all public child and family services in 30 municipalities in in the Council of Oulu Region to promote socio-emotional well-being of children.
-The intervention will identify children's needs and provide support to them among broad spectrum of arenas in which support may be effective.
-The intervention is expected to produce positive aspects of child development and is impacted through changes to children's nearest social and physical ecologies.
-We intend to assess the associations between change in annual coverage of LTC actions and change in different outcome measures among age groups residing in urban and rural municipalities.
+The objective of this paper is to describe the protocol of a quasi-experimental ecological study with a municipal group and multiple time-series design.
+We will evaluate the effectiveness of a community-level intervention across all public child and family services in 30 municipalities in the Council of Oulu Region to promote the socioemotional well-being of children.
+The intervention will identify children's needs and provide them with support in a broad spectrum of arenas in which it may be effective.
+The intervention is expected to produce positive aspects of child development and is impacted through changes to the children's nearest social and physical ecologies.
+We intend to assess the associations between change in annual coverage of LTC actions and change in different outcome measures among different age groups residing in both urban and rural municipalities.
 The intervention is expected to improve children's well-being after each municipality implements the LTC activities in all child and family services.
-It is also anticipated that changes will be observed in incidents of emergency placement or taking into care of a child as well as incidents of new referrals to child or adolescent psychiatric unit.
+We also anticipated changes in incidents of emergency placement or taking a child into care, and in incidents of new referrals to child or adolescent psychiatric units.